‘The Shining’ Producers On The Movie Ending Compared To Stephen King’s Novel

 “Very often crew members asked him, ‘Can you explain that to me?’
 And he said, ‘I never explain anything, I don’t understand it myself.
 It’s a ghost film!’
 Harlan explained.

-The Shining cost $19 million to produce and it made $44 million in theaters.
+The Shining cost $19 million to produce, and it made $44 million in theaters.
 Stanley destroyed all the footage that wasn’t included in the film.

 “All outtakes and unused scenes were systematically destroyed — including negatives and rushes,” Harlan explained.
 “He himself knew that he would never consider a re-cut.
 He was someone who lived totally in the present.
 He never looked back.”